 With as many hikes as I’ve been doing in Crested Butte, I would normally try to condense them into a few blogs.
 But the wildflowers in Crested Butte during mid-July are simply remarkable.
 It’s hard enough to condense my daily barrage of photos just down to ten.
 As a result, each hike warrants its own post.
 Today, Hasley Basin Loop gets the honors.

 Oh my goodness, boy did my day start out less than ideal.
-After an entire week of hikes, I finally wore out my dog Annie on a 9-miler at Rustler’s Gulch.
+After an entire week of hikes, I finally wore out my dog Annie on a 9-mile hike to Rustler’s Gulch.
 She passed out all day.
 Unfortunately, that was not the case for the night!
 She woke me up on multiple occasions.
 At first, I thought she was upset over the deer in our campsite which she barks at before 6am most mornings.

 But eventually, after she darted back and forth in VANgo, I realized she was sick.
 Outside we went at 3:30am.
 Fortunately, this episode, which seems to occur monthly, corrected itself in one outing.
 And I have to admit the stars were pretty.